A structured clinical protocol for trauma

 “You don't talk about your week.
 You work.”

-This practice uses EMDR inside a structured four-month protocol.
+This practice uses EMDR inside a structured six-month protocol.
 Every session has a purpose.
 You're not starting from scratch each week.

 Between sessions, weekly check-ins, messaging support, and audio resources keep the work from stalling.